 Ah the dreaded machine learning interview.
 You feel like you know everything… until you’re tested on it!
 But it doesn’t have to be this way.

-Over the past few months I’ve interviewed with many companies for entry-level roles involving data science and machine learning.
+Over the past few months I’ve interviewed with many companies for entry-level roles involving machine learning.
 To give you a bit of perspective, I was in graduate school in the last few months of my masters in machine learning and computer vision with most of my previous experience being research/academic, but with eight months at an early stage startup (unrelated to ML).
 The roles included work in data science, general machine learning, and specializations in natural language processing or computer vision.
 I interviewed with big companies like Amazon, Tesla, Samsung, Uber, Huawei, but also with many startups ranging from early-stage to well established and funded.

 16 Machine Learning Interview Questions

 - What is data normalization and why do we need it?

 - Explain dimensionality reduction, where it’s used, and its benefits?

 - How do you handle missing or corrupted data in a dataset?

 - Explain this clustering algorithm.

 - How would you go about doing an Exploratory Data Analysis (EDA)?